 Sunroot would be a better name for the vegetable than sunchoke, because Jerusalem artichokes certainly are not artichokes, and they have nothing like the hairy, inedible part of an artichoke that is called the choke.
 Yet the two vegetables known as artichoke are discreetly similar in their chemical makeup and flavor.
 Samuel de Champlain noted this in 1605, when he found Indians on Cape Cod growing roots with “le goust d’artichaut,” the taste of artichokes.
 Both artichokes and Jerusalem artichokes, he may have observed, share a peculiar sweetness.
 This sweetness comes from inulin, a kind of soluble fiber that passes through the human digestive system intact until bacteria go to work on it in colon, releasing a lot of gas in the process.
 Artichokes are rich in inulin.
 Jerusalem artichokes have about half again as much, by percentage of fresh weight.

-I waited through most of the winter to dig up the rhizomes, because time alone has been said to convert much of the inulin in Jerusalem artichokes to fructose.
+I waited through most of the winter to dig up the tubers, because time alone has been said to convert much of the inulin in Jerusalem artichokes to fructose.
 In January, I harvested a crop just as big as the previous year’s, at least ten pounds.
-Several nights of temperatures around 0 degrees Fahrenheit had done the rhizomes no harm.
+Several nights of temperatures around 0 degrees Fahrenheit had done the tubers no harm.

 I first assessed their windiness by simply roasting some with salt, pepper, and olive oil.
-The roasted rhizomes were delicious, but still gassy.
+The roasted tubers were delicious, but still gassy.

 Inspired by Rose Marie’s example, I then pickled some of the Jerusalem artichokes in this way: